Fergana-Labs/claude_agent_desktop/README.md

 This is handled automatically by the postinstall script, but you can run it manually if needed.

 ### API Key Issues
+- Enter your API key via Settings → General tab (not via .env file)
-- Ensure `ANTHROPIC_API_KEY` is set in `.env`
+- Ensure your API key is valid (test at https://console.anthropic.com/)
-- Restart the app after changing environment variables
-- The .env file should be in the project root directory
+- If encryption issues occur, delete `api-key.enc` from your user data directory and re-enter the key
+- The API key is machine-specific; if you move to a new machine, you'll need to re-enter it

 ### Office Tool Errors
 - Check that file paths are absolute and accessible